jostosh/py-gen-ml/docs/guides/defining_yaml_files.md

+# 📝 Defining YAML Files

-YAML files are used to define the configuration of your project.
-To make it easier to work with YAML files, `py-gen-ml` generates JSON schemas for each protobuf model.
-You can use these schemas to validate your YAML files.
+YAML files are the backbone of your project's configuration in `py-gen-ml`.
+To make working with these files a breeze, `py-gen-ml` automatically generates JSON schemas for each protobuf model.
+These schemas are your secret weapon for validating YAML files with ease!

-## Default project structure
+## 🏗️ Default Project Structure

-By default, `py-gen-ml` generates the schemas under the following directories:
+When you use `py-gen-ml`, it sets up a neat and organized structure for your schemas:

 ```
 <project_root>/